terraref/traitvis-webapp/README.md

 cd traitvis-webapp
 ```

-The `cache-refresh.R` script will need to be run and requires a database connection.
-Default connection parameters have been set, but the following environment variables should be set to connect to the local instance of BETYdb set up above.
+The `cache-refresh.R` script needs to be run and requires a database connection.
+The following connection parameters should be set as environment variables to connect to the local instance of BETYdb you set up above.

-In your R console, run the following commands to set connection parameters and run the cache-refresh script:
+In your R console, run the following commands to set up environment variables and run the cache-refresh script:

 ```sh
 Sys.setenv(bety_host = 'localhost')